tukl-msd/gem5.TnT/README.md

 * **mra68x3v1fm3g.sh**: script that downloads gem5 documentation, videos, tutorials, patches, etc. Right now it is a bash script, but with small changes should work in your favorite OS or distribution.
 * **depinstall.sh**: script that installs known dependencies.

+If you decide to use resources from this repository, please give credit.